branislavjenco/branislavjenco.github.io/posts/2023-05-20-maps-on-finn.md

+---
-# Tiny project - adding useful map layers to finn.no
+title: Tiny project - adding useful map layers to finn.no
+---

 Recently I've been spending a lot of time looking at real estate listings.
 In Norway, the one stop website for this is finn.no.
 Over time I've realized there's a couple of things I want to check with every listing that I'm interested in, that I can't do on the website itself.
 These include:
 - check if the house is in a potential flood area